UBC-MDS/our_changing_world/README.md

 ## Motivation

-Our role: Data scientist consultancy firm <br> *Target audience:
+**Our role:** Data scientist consultancy firm

-Governments, International Organizations, Researchers, and Policymakers*
+**Target audience:** Governments, International Organizations, Researchers, and Policymakers

-The world as we know today has dramatically changed over the past several decades.
+The world that we live in has dramatically changed over the past several decades.
 Global population has increased from 2.4 billion to 6.3 billion between 1952 and 2007.
 Median global life expectancy, which stood at 45.1 years in 1952 has dramatically risen to 71.9 years in 2007.
-Between the same time period, global per-capita Gross Domestic Product (GDP) has also grown from USD 1,969 to USD 6,124.
+Between the same time period, global per-capita Gross Domestic Product (GDP) has also grown from USD 1,969 to USD 6,124, both in 2007 purchasing power parity (PPP) terms.

-However, the world still faces important challenges.
+However, the world continues to face important challenges.
 There are significant differences in several global development indicators across regions.
 For example, the median life expectancy in Africa stood at 52.9 years, compared to Europe at 78.6 years in 2007.
-Despite significant growth in per-capita GDP over the years, there continues to be an unequal distribution of wealth, with Democratic Republic of Congo having a per-capita GDP of USD 277.5, compared to Norway which had a per-capita GDP of 49,357.19 in 2007.
+Despite significant growth in per-capita GDP over the years, there continues to be an unequal distribution of wealth, with Democratic Republic of Congo having a per-capita GDP of USD 277.5 in 2007 (PPP adjusted), compared to Norway which had a per-capita
+GDP of 49,357.19 in 2007 (PPP adjusted).

 In order to tackle global level problems of poverty, inequality, and access to health, there needs to be an improved understanding of our world through data.
 Within the ambit of the Sustainable Development Goals (SDGs), there is a growing need for production, usage, and understanding of statistics and other information about socio-economic development at national, regional, and global levels.

-This dashboard was created with the objective of making such pertinent fact-based data available to the world in a comprehensible format using customizable visualization of global development statistics using data from the **Gapminder Foundation**.
+This dashboard was created with the objective of making such pertinent fact-based data available to the world in a comprehensible format using customizable visualization of global development statistics using data from Gapminder Foundation: [`gapminder`](https://www.gapminder.org/).
 The goal is to help governments, international organizations, researchers, and policymakers draw evidence-based conclusions about the state of the world as a first step towards addressing global challenges outlined in the SDGs.

 ## Data Description

-The dataset used is [`gapminder`](https://www.gapminder.org/) which includes 1704 rows of entries and 6 features (`country`, `continent`, `year`, `lifeExp`, `pop`, `gdpPercap`).
-Basically, it describes how the globe (142 countries) has changed spanning from 1952 to 2007 in the aspects of life expectancy, population and economy.
-As shown in `Tabel 1`, the summarized statics of the dataset tell of huge gaps in all of 3 dimensions.
+The dataset used in this project, [`gapminder`](https://www.gapminder.org/), comprises of 1704 observations and 6 features: `country` (Country), `continent`  (Continent), `year` (Year), `lifeExp` (Life Expectancy), `pop` (Population), and `gdpPercap` (GDP per capita).
+It tracks changes across 142 countries from 1952 to 2007 across three variables: Life expectancy, Population and GDP per capita, subject to data availability.
+Table 1 presents summary statistics for these three variables in the [`gapminder`](https://www.gapminder.org/) dataset.

+**Table 1: Summary of numeric features in the [`gapminder`](https://www.gapminder.org/) dataset**

 |         | Life expectancy | Population | GDP per capita |
 |:--------|:---------------:|:----------:|:--------------:|